 - Massaging scalp: even if you do not apply oil, give your scalp a quick massage with your finger pads whenever you get time.
 Do at least once daily.
 I mostly do this just before going to bed.
 It helpd regulate blood circulation to scalp and aids in hair growth.

 - Deep Conditioning Treatment: this is one step that you need to follow irrespective of having straight, wavy, curly, damaged or straightened hair.
 If you have heat damaged hair or chemically processed hair with natural hair grown noticeably, I recommend to do this once a week at the least.
 If you have straightened your hair just recently, may be once every 2 weeks till you see your roots growing.
-There are few DIY mentioned and the links can be found here: Detailed Index for Curlacious.
-DIY is the bestest!
+There are few DIY mentioned and the links can be found here: DIY Hair Masks.
 However you can find few store bought here along with the list o f silicone-free hair conditioners.

 - Protein Treatment: Since our hair is most probably damaged and needs a lot of repairing and strengthening, doing frequent protein treatment is very much necessary.
 DIY protein treatment options are here: using Gelatin, even Egg works well.
 Initially do Protein treatment once every 2 weeks.
 It will help reduce hair breakage caused due to protein loss and hair being brittle due to all the chemical and heat treatments!!
 Also will strengthen the newly growing natural roots.
 After certain time, you can reduce the frequency of protein treatment to once every month or month and a half.

 - Frequent Trims: to promote hair growth, get frequent hair cuts or trims till you get rid of all the damaged ends.
 Trims help to oxygenize ends and help in keeping hair healthy.
 Also, this is the best way to get the straighter hair to slowly be removed without any drastic changes in hair length.
-Get trims at the most every 2 months.
-Go by the feel of your hair too.
+Get trims at the most every 2 or 3 months.
+Majorly, go by the feel of your hair too.
 I get trims only when “I” feel my hair needs one…and not just coz it has been 2-3 months!!

 - Supplements: taking hair growth supplements always gives added benefit.
 If you feel that you need it, do consult a dermatologist and get one prescribed.
 These are usually dietary supplements for vitamins and minerals so no harm in taking. 🙂 But do not take OTC.
 Better to consult a professional.
 This is an optional step.

-- Satin/silk Pillowcase: get a satin or silk pillowcase to sleep on! helps in not frizing hair much.
+- Satin/silk Pillowcase: get a satin or silk pillowcase to sleep on! helps in not frizzing hair much.
 Prevents hair from tugging and pulling and breaking.
 Doesn’t dry out our hair.
 Indirectly aids in hair growth.
 If you have heat damaged ends, don’t skip this. you can get them here: Satin Standard Pillowcase; Silky Satin Hair Beauty Pillowcase

 The above collated pic that I have uploaded, both the pics were taken exactly 1 year apart.
 Left was on 28Sep2015(totally heat damaged hair) and right was on 26Sep2016.
 Well if you overlook the quality of the photo and compare how my hair looks, you can see that my hair looks more healthy, bouncy and better defined now.
 However, the lower end of my hair is still not that defined and if you see carefully, you will notice the change in pattern near my shoulder length. 🙂 Well, I personally believe that my hair has become better… what do you think?
 Be frank..
 I won’t mind if your opinion differs…but please do explain why you think which is better? aaaaaand excuse the face 😛 😀

-Hope this post helps curlies who are new to curly hair love…do let me know your thoughts and doubts in comment below or in the Forum.
+Hope this post helps curlies who are new to curly hair love…do let me know your thoughts and doubts in comment below or through the mail.
 So, are you transitioning? or planning to transition?

 I have another post planned for the Do’s and Don’ts of Transitioning which should be up this week itself. 🙂 Do come back for that.
 Since it might give you more clarity on what exactly to expect or do when you decide to transition. 🙂